Jelenaeeva/my-static-website/README.md

 # Welcome to my page!

-*This is my first basic static website :smile:*
+*This is my first basic static website 😃

 ## This could be some cool second title